Christine Drazan

 Drazan was born in Klamath Falls, Oregon, and educated at Eagle Point High School and George Fox University.
 During the 1990s she worked for Speaker Mark Simmons.
-She was elected to the state house in the 2018 election and reelected in the 2020 election.
+She was elected to the state house in 2018 and selected to serve as minority leader.
 During her tenure as minority leader, she engaged in various parliamentary tactics to thwart legislation supported by the Democratic majority.

+Drazan was the Republican nominee in the 2022 Oregon gubernatorial election, but lost to Democratic nominee Tina Kotek.
+She is the Republican nominee in the 2026 Oregon gubernatorial election.

 Early life and education

 Christine Renee Deboy was born to Perrliee and Dale E. Deboy in Klamath Falls, Oregon.
 She graduated from Eagle Point High School and George Fox University.
 She worked as the director of communications for Mark Simmons, the Speaker of the Oregon House of Representatives, in the 1990s.
 She married Daniel Joseph Drazan on May 17, 1997, with whom she has three children.